sahil-rawat/sahil-rawat.github.io/_posts/2021-07-02-Bug-Bounty.md

 ---

-This series will contain posts related to web application security, ranging from how a website works to various common vulnerabilities found in websites.
-This series will be helpful for beginners who are starting in web application security or bug-bounty.
+I am going to start a series on web application security 🧑🏻‍💻, which will contain posts related to topics ranging from how a website works to various common vulnerabilities found in websites.
+This series will be helpful for beginners who are starting in web application security or 🐞 bug-bounty.

-This post in the series introduces basic concepts of HTTP Protocol.
+This is the first post in the series where i will start with introducing basic concepts of HTTP Protocol.

+Let's get Started! 💯

 # HTTP

-The protocol is a system of rules that defines how data is exchanged within or between computers.
+What is a protocol?
+A protocol is a system of rules that defines how data is exchanged within or between computers.

 ![](https://github.com/sahil-rawat/assets/blob/master/IMG/HTTP_WWW_INTRO.png?raw=true)

-So The HTTP protocol allows us to fetch or send resources from or to the server,In Simple terms, It is a pre-defined set of rules that need to be followed while communicating with the server, for example, if we want to fetch data we need to initiate a GET request, and the format of this request is pre-defined which we need to follow while sending this request.
+The HTTP protocol allows us to fetch or send resources from or to the server, In Simple terms, It is a pre-defined set of rules that need to be followed while communicating with the server.
+For example, if we want to fetch data we need to initiate a GET request, and the format of this request is pre-defined which we need to follow while sending this request.

 ## What Happens When a request is made to a website?

 As you enter a URL in the browser to open a website, An HTTP Request is made by the browser to fetch the Data from Server.

-The HTTP request which the browser sent will look something like this:
+The HTTP request which the browser sent will look something like this ⬇️:

 ```HTTP
 GET /  HTTP/1.1 /